Silverfish Lives, Effects, and Pest Control

 A chemical pesticide may be necessary for a heavy silverfish infestation.
 The decision to use one should never be taken lightly, however.

 Boric acid also kills silverfish.
-Boric acid is often reported to have very low toxicity in humans and pets when used in a dilute solution, but scientists have concerns about its safety as it becomes more concentrated.
+The acid is often reported to have very low toxicity in humans and pets when used in a dilute solution, but scientists have concerns about its safety as it becomes more concentrated.
 It kills silverfish by dehydration and also by toxicity when it's ingested.
-Children and pets shouldn't have access to the boric acid used to kill silverfish.
+Children and pets shouldn't have access to boric acid.

 A Silverfish Poll